moubry/dotfiles/README.md

     mkdir -p ~/Projects
     git clone https://github.com/moubry/dotfiles.git ~/Projects/dotfiles

-Install system dependencies defined in the [Brewfile](https://github.com/moubry/dotfiles/blob/master/Brewfile):
+Sign into the Mac App Store with your Apple ID, then install system dependencies defined in the [Brewfile](https://github.com/moubry/dotfiles/blob/master/Brewfile) — this is going to take forever:

     cd ~/Projects/dotfiles
     brew bundle

-FYI: The Brewfile installs apps from the Mac App Store, so running this will probably open the Mac App Store and prompt you to log in with your Apple ID.

 Setup the dotfiles: